Sheikh-Saber/Sheikh-Saber.github.io/index.md

 <p>
   On any given weekday, the hassel and bustle of cars in and out of parking bays may not only declare the aliveness of the city but one of commerce.
 Businesses located in high-density parking zones in some report states more foot traffic compared to those in areas where parking is scarce.
 In contrast, malls in parking-starved locales tell a different story—one of struggle and the constant quest for visibility.
 <br>
 “If you want people to create business in the city you have to make it easy for them.
 If they can find a one-hour on-street parking space, they can come in and see me and then they may walk past a shop or a cafe.
 It all creates business.” shares Ms Cacopardo to CBD News, a local business owner whose thriving business owes much to the ample parking that dots her street.[[1]](#1).
 Even though some research opposingly suggests higher potential of buyers among pedestrian and cyclist. [[2]](#2)
 <br>
   <br>
 <iframe src="{{ site.baseurl }}/melbourne_pedestrian_network.html" style="width: 100%; height: 360px; display: block; margin-left: auto; margin-right: auto;"></iframe>
   <br>
                Figure 2: Pedestrian Network of Melbourne
 </div>
-*This graph illustrates the relationship between the number of parking spaces and average daily visitors to local businesses, showcasing a clear positive correlation.*
+*This graph illustrates the huge network of the typical padestrian Networks of the city of Melbourne.*

 </p>
 <br>